4 Questions You May Have About COVID-19 Testing, AnsweredJuly 14, 2020 - Katie McCallum

 A negative antibody test result may mean you haven't been infected with coronavirus in the past, but not always.

 "A negative antibody test result doesn't necessarily mean you haven't had COVID-19.
 There's a lot we still don't know about the immune system's antibody response to coronavirus, including how long these antibodies persist and provide protective immunity in a previously infected person," explains Dr. Long.

 What happens after a positive COVID-19 test result

-If you test positive for COVID-19, you'll need to self-quarantine for 14 days.
+If you test positive for COVID-19, you'll need to self-quarantine.
 During this time, stay inside your home, ideally in a separate room from other people in your household.

 "In fact, if you're showing symptoms or have come into close contact with someone who has COVID-19, you'll want to start self-quarantining in between the time you get tested and get your results," suggests Dr. Long.
-"Some test results can take up to a week to process, and you'll want to be sure you're not inadvertently spreading the virus in the meantime if you are actually sick."
+"You'll want to be sure you're not inadvertently spreading the virus in the meantime in case you do actually have it."

 Most people with COVID-19 experience mild symptoms that can be treated at home through pain relievers, cough medications, rest and hydration.